Music of The Lord of the Rings film series: By critics

 The philosopher and author Roger Scruton, for the Future Symphony Institute, notes that the phrase "film music" has, however unfairly, often been used pejoratively by critics.
 He writes that, on the contrary, "the most successful film music today exhibits a quite extraordinary level of competence."
-In Scruton's view, "Howard Shore’s evocative music for The Lord of the Rings exhibit[s] a mastery of harmonic sequences, polyphonic organisation and orchestral effect that would be the envy of many a composer for the concert hall."
+In Scruton's view, "Howard Shore's evocative music for The Lord of the Rings exhibit[s] a mastery of harmonic sequences, polyphonic organisation and orchestral effect that would be the envy of many a composer for the concert hall."

 By Tolkien scholars

 Kristin Thompson, in the scholarly book Picturing Tolkien, writes that "even the film [series]'s harshest critics credit it with ... superb design elements, including ... music".

-The Tolkien scholar David Bratman, in his survey of music inspired by Tolkien, provides what Mythlore called "justified and sharp" criticisms of the film score.
+David Bratman, in his survey of music inspired by Tolkien, provides what Mythlore called "justified and sharp" criticisms of the film score.
 Bratman describes the score as "uninspired hackwork" and states that Shore's Celtic music representing the Shire (played on a "Celtic assortment of instruments", namely bodhrán, dulcimer, Celtic harp, musette, mandolin, and guitar) is inappropriate, given that the hobbits' homeland was inspired by the English Midlands where Tolkien lived.